 If you’re looking for true authenticity, we strongly recommend you use fresh pasta.
 Why not use this as an opportunity to try making your own lasagne sheets at home?
 It’s much easier than you’d expect, see for yourself by reading our guide to making lasagne sheets.

 One question we’re often asked is whether Italian chefs use mince in their lasagne.
 The answer is yes - some do.
 Those that do, however, will use a mixture of beef and pork mince.
 Personally, we avoid using mince in our lasagne.
 We find great satisfaction in a tender chunk of beef shin, elevating the lasagne's overall flavours and textures.

-Our authentic Italian lasagne recipeServes 4
+Our traditional Italian lasagne recipeServes 4

 Prep Time: 20 minutes

 Cooking Time: 5 hours